Fourier Neural Operators Explained: A Practical Perspective: Scientific Computing Background

-\textbf{Misconceptions about the outputs:} \textit{``Neural operators can only output functions, require identical input and output resolutions, and can only map between functions of the same dimensionality.''} \\ These are all misconceptions! \\ Neural operators can produce scalar, vector, or categorical outputs by applying suitable resolution-invariant transformations (e.g. such as projections, pooling, or integration operations) to intermediate or final representations.
+These are all misconceptions! \\ Neural operators can produce scalar, vector, or categorical outputs by applying suitable resolution-invariant transformations (e.g. such as projections, pooling, or integration operations) to intermediate or final representations.
 This flexibility enables applications such as function to scalar regression, classification based on functional inputs, and optimization tasks where the target quantity is not itself a function.
 Neural operators can also learn mappings across function spaces of different dimensions, for example transforming one-dimensional signals into two-dimensional fields or mapping spatial functions to temporal responses.
 Finally, since neural operators act in function spaces rather than on discretized grids, they can evaluate outputs at arbitrary discretizations independently of the input discretization.
 This resolution invariance fundamentally distinguishes operator learning and neural operators from function learning and conventional neural networks.